Commission a portrait painting

 Mood and Color:

 There is a psychological element involved in portraiture.
 Choosing color themes is also important as the intensity or subdued quality of color within a painting evokes emotions from the viewer.
 Imagine a painted figure in which the shadows or background are interlaced with an acidy green or a crimson red verse a calmer, subdued blue.
 Besides reflecting personality, carefully coordinating the colors will create harmony within your portrait.
 The colors may also be custom designed to complement the decor of your home or office.

-Setting, Themes, and Dress: There are many options for the setting or backdrop of your portrait.
+There are many options for the setting or backdrop of your commissioned portrait.
 The background could be in your home or office surrounded by favorite furniture and draperies already suited to your style.
 You may consider capturing the subject amidst a favorite hobby or activity.
 Sentimental objects could be discretely placed within the composition, for example, a favorite toy or family jewelry.
 When it comes to dress, do consider that clothes and hairstyles become out of date very quickly so it is best to keep the dress simple and natural or classical in style.

+I offer heirloom quality oil portraits ranging in price from $900 to $25,000.
 The fee is based on the size of the portrait and the number of subjects.
-Portraits larger than 30”x36” are an additional cost.
+Portraits larger than 16”x 20” are an additional cost.
 The client is responsible for framing, shipping and all travel costs.
 A 50% deposit is required at the time of commission.
 Balance is due upon completion.

-Please call or email me for more information.
+Please contact me for more information.